Buyer’s Guide: Selecting a Qualified Injection Molding Partner

 Injection molders also meet expectations of timeliness through transparency in their forecast of the entire process and through supply chain management practices.
 Some specific ways they achieve on-time delivery include:

-• Using Quick Response Manufacturing (QRM) work cells: Studies have shown that the physical time of manufacturing the product is only 5-12% of the total lead time in a project.
-Using the Quick Response Manufacturing (QRM) system, manufacturers can optimally manage time, organizational structure, system dynamics, and time-based management principles in all parts of the organization.
+- Using Focused Factory work cells: Studies have shown that the physical time of manufacturing the product is only 5-12% of the total lead time in a project.
+Using the Focus Factory strategy, manufacturers can optimally manage time, organizational structure, system dynamics, and time-based management principles in all parts of the organization.

 Capability